Barge Haulers on the Volga: Description

-Critical opinion, propaganda, and legacy
+Reception and legacy

 Repin considered Barge Haulers to be his first professional painting and it is the work that defined him as a master documentarian of social inequality.
 When first exhibited, it received enthusiastic reviews for its unsentimental depiction of lower-class laborers, which stood in stark contrast to the romanticised, classical or propagandist nature of most contemporary Russian art.
 The painting paved the way for Repin to join the Peredvizhniki (the Wanderers or Itinerants), an anti-academic realist movement formed in 1870.
 The Peredvizhniki sought not only to break away from the academic school, but also to subvert the manner in which art was viewed.
 By depicting scenes from ordinary life and holding exhibitions in the provinces they aimed to enlighten and make art more accessible to the masses.

 The painting was widely discussed for its break with the traditions of the academy.
-It earned Repin the respect of Vladimir Stasov who believed that art shaped people's outlook and the way in which they viewed their own political situation.
+It earned Repin the respect of Vladimir Stasov, who believed that art shaped people's outlook and the way in which they viewed their own political situation.
 Stasov encouraged Repin to focus on Russian subject matter and after the release of Barge Haulers, he became a close friend of the artist and enthusiastically praised each of Repin's paintings thereafter.
 Stasov wrote of the painting, "with a daring that is unprecedented amongst us [Repin] has abandoned all former conceptions of the ideal in art, and has plunged head first into the very heart of the people's life, the people's interests, and the people's oppressive reality ... no one in Russia has ever dared take on such a subject".
 In return, Repin said that Stasov's "cry all over Russia was the first and the mightiest and it was heard in Russia by everyone capable of hearing.
 It was thanks to him that my glory spread."

 Frederick Arthur Bridgman, Towing on the Nile, 1875.